Different seasons have different perks and challenges when it comes to caring for a baby.

 Bugs Galore

 Bugs and bug bites can also a part of summer baby care.
-If bugs are a problem in your area, be sure to research safe bug repellents for use on baby.
+If bugs are a problem in your area, be sure to research safe bug repellents to use on your baby.

 The American Academy of Pediatrics does not recommend DEET products for children younger than two months old and cautions against using any repellent with more than 30 percent DEET on children of any age. ~What To Expect